Undergraduate Terms and Conditions 2016/17

 a) Occupiers are at all times expected to;

 (i) Behave in a manner which does not distress, embarrass or intimidate fellow residents or staff and/or interfere with other people’s rights or property.
 Breach of this clause will be considered a serious offence and may result in this Licence being revoked upon review of any complaint made.

-(ii) Behave in a peaceful and civil fashion in your interaction with fellow residents, staff and visitors/guests both in the Apartments and in the Complex and surrounding areas.
+(ii) Behave in a peaceful and civil fashion in your interaction with fellow residents, staff and visitors/guests both in the Complex and surrounding areas.

 (iii) Identify yourself to DCU Security or the Operator upon request.

 b) Anti-social behaviour will not be tolerated, and any Occupier seen to be acting in an anti-social manner will have a fine of €100 imposed against them for each and every instance and may result in this Licence being revoked.

 Occupiers are responsible for their visitors/guests and will be held liable for their actions.
 Visitors/guests are permitted between the hours of 7am and 11pm.
 The Occupier may have an overnight guest outside these hours in accordance with the Operator’s Overnight Guest Policy.
 Any attempt seen to be in breach of these policies will result in a fine of €50 (per non-resident) being levied against the Occupier for each and every instance.